prebid/prebid.github.io/dev-docs/modules/paapi.md

    ```

 - enable PAAPI, globally or by ad unit, through [configuration](#config)
 - manage the PAAPI auctions.
-This can be delegated to GPT with the [fledgeForGpt module](/dev-docs/modules/fledgeForGpt.html); homegrown solutions are possible with [getPAAPIConfig](/dev-docs/publisher-api-reference/getPAAPIConfig.html), but out of scope for this document.
+This can be delegated to GPT with the [paapiForGpt module](/dev-docs/modules/paapiForGpt.html); homegrown solutions are possible with [topLevelPaapi](/dev-docs/modules/topLevelPaapi.html).

 <a id="config"></a>